Alexa173/CS-499/README.md

 ### 4. Software Design and Engineering

 #### Artifact One

 This section covers Artifact One.
-This is the second milestone.
+This is the second milestone and our first enhancement.
+This project is align with the course outcome:

+- The enhancement will be aligned with demonstrating the ability to use well-founded and innovative techniques skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

+Enhancements

+This artifact is a text-based game that was originally developed in Python.
+The Python version uses a dictionary to create a map of neighboring planets that the player must visit while collecting its artifacts.
+The Java version uses nested HashMaps to create the map.
+The player must enter the correct command to be able to move between the rooms and collect items.
+I also included nesessary checks to prevent the progarm from crashing when the user enters invalid informaton.
+Here is a list of enhancements:

+1.

 Here is a link to the project.

 [Artifact One](https://github.com/Alexa173/CS-499/tree/main/Artifact%20One)